Jael-Castillo/-CursoResponsiveDesign_platzi/README.md

-# AC Castillo movile, tablet and Laptop versión
+# AC Castillo mobile, tablet and laptop version

-_This is a website with css (make with media queries) and html created in course Responsive Design by platzi._
+_This is a website with CSS (made with media queries) and HTML created in course Responsive Design by Platzi._

 **Copyright © All rights reserved**